KelvinCrag/backupconfirm/README.md

 ```
 - Go to the [release section](https://github.com/KelvinCrag/backupconfirm/releases) and download the lastest release.

 - Put .bat in the same folder of installed adb if you don't have adb support everywhere in your PC.
-By default it is `c:/adb/platform-tools`
+By default, it is `c:/adb/platform-tools`

 ```
-batch backupconfirm.bat
+backupconfirm.bat
 ```
 </details>
 </p>